Understanding how this government agency influences your energy bills, protects your consumer rights, and ensures safe service delivery.

 | Public Utilities Regulatory Authority (PURA) | Connecticut |

-The amount of leverage a Public Utilities Commission holds over your monthly budget depends heavily on whether you live in regulated vs deregulated energy markets.
-Understanding energy deregulation is a foundational step for protecting your consumer rights and learning how to save on your electric bill.
+The amount of leverage a regulatory body holds over your monthly budget depends heavily on state laws regarding regulated vs deregulated utilities.
+Understanding this distinction is a foundational step for protecting your financial resources and learning how to save on your electric bill.
+In regulated markets, the commission controls the entire vertical energy process.
+In deregulated states, their power shifts toward overseeing delivery systems and managing open competition.

 States that currently offer robust, widespread retail electricity deregulation for residential consumers include: